avapolzin/spike/FAQ.md

 As it turns out, `multiprocessing` specifically requires that functions be *imported*.
 It is possible that you will have to create a dummy script that houses your custom PSF generation function.
 There's a good example of this on [StackOverflow](https://stackoverflow.com/a/42383397).

+4. **I'm working with Jupyter Lab/Notebook, and my environment variables are loaded/not found.
+How do I access them from Jupyter?**

+There are several ways to make sure that your environment variables are accessible.
+The various options are discussed in this [StackOverflow thread](https://stackoverflow.com/questions/37890898/how-to-set-env-variable-in-jupyter-notebook).

 ### TinyTim

 *If you plan to use TinyTim PSFs (for HST), TinyTim must be downloaded and installed separately following the instructions [here](https://github.com/spacetelescope/tinytim/releases).*